Tell me will I be normal again?

 I try to understand what these feelings are,

-If they are mine or from a fair
+If they are mine or from a fairytale.

 I fail to understand what reality is.